RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Misc/SetLeaderboard/README.md

 ## Parameters
 - `ID`
-The ID of the leaderboard to edit
+The ID of the leaderboard to edit.
 - `Result`
-The new leaderboard record
+The new leaderboard record.

 ## Return Value
 None.